wajeeh853/NYC-Uber-Forecast/README.md

  I wanted to work on something that spanned across the following interests of mine:

--Urban transportation
+- Urban transportation
--Geographic visualizations
+- Geographic visualizations
--Timeseries forecasting
+- Timeseries forecasting

 Therefore, I decided to see if I could forecast hourly Uber demand across NYC neighborhoods.
 In addition to time-lagged features (such as previous week’s demand), I added information specific to each neighborhood to improve my predictions.
 As a final result, I obtained relatively accurate unique forecasts for all neighborhoods in NYC.